Ezequiel92/star_formation_model/README.md

     <a href="https://github.com/ezequiel92/star_formation_model/blob/main/LICENSE"><img src="https://img.shields.io/github/license/ezequiel92/star_formation_model?style=flat&logo=GNU&labelColor=2B2D2F"></a>
 </p>

+> [!CAUTION]
+> These scripts are written for my personal use and may break at any moment.
+So, use them at your own risk.

 Implementation in [Julia](https://julialang.org) and C of our star formation model.

 The goal is to improve the modeling of the star formation history (SFH) in cosmological simulations of Milky Way-like galaxies.